bencline1/Allpix_GaAs/doc/usermanual/framework-logging-other-utilities.md

     message for every event.
 The message is preceded by the information that further messages will be suppressed.

-LOG_N(LEVEL, NUMBER)
-:   Same as `LOGONCE` but allows to specify the number of times the
-    message will be logged via the additional parameter `NUMBER`.
+*   `LOG_N(LEVEL, NUMBER)`: Same as `LOG_ONCE` but allows to specify the number of times the message will be logged via the additional parameter `NUMBER`.

-    ``` {.c++ frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}
+    ```cpp
         LOG_N(INFO, 10) << "This message will appear maximally 10 times throughout the run.";
     ```

     The last message is preceded by the information that further messages will be suppressed.

-LOG_PROGRESS(LEVEL, IDENTIFIER)
-:   This function allows to update the message to be updated on the same
-    line for simple progressbar-like functionality.
+*   `LOG_PROGRESS(LEVEL, IDENTIFIER)`: This function allows to update the message to be updated on the same line for simple progressbar-like functionality.

-    ``` {.c++ frame="single" framesep="3pt" breaklines="true" tabsize="2" linenos=""}
+    ```cpp
         LOG_PROGRESS(STATUS, "EVENT_LOOP") << "Running event " << n << " of " << number_of_events;
     ```

     Here, the `IDENTIFIER` is a unique string identifying this output stream in order not to mix different progress reports.

-If the output is a terminal screen the logging output will be coloured to make it easier to identify warnings and error messages.
+If the output is a terminal screen the logging output will be colored to make it easier to identify warnings and error messages.
 This is disabled automatically for all non-terminal outputs.